AmulyaAduri0204/ammu/README.md

     ```

-    QnA Maker returned a score of `0`, which means no confidence.
-It also returned the default answer.

-##Create a language Bot with Azure Bot Service v4
+##Create a language service Bot with Azure Bot Service v4

 ### Create a language service Bot